Voxelum/x-minecraft-launcher/Release/Sprint1.report.md

 As a developer, I need to be familiar with project to start.

-As a user, I don’t want to care about java installation.
+As a user, I want to install java quickly and easily.
 Auto detecting java should be available.

 As a user, I want to manage the local worlds easily.

 Stories not completed:

-As a user, I need to be able to config / launch the game smoothly.
+As a user, I want to be able to config / launch the game smoothly.

 ## Work completion rate